kostasb100/low-cost-plant-based-meat-moisture-device/Recipe of the plant-based meat used/README.md

   <em>Figure 6.
 Cooked loaf of the plant-based meat.</em>
 </p>

-7) On the day of the experiments a 8 cm(lenght) x 3 cm(width) x 1 cm(thickness) rectangle-shaped sample that weighed between 30 and 35 grams was cut from inside of the cooked loaf using a regular kitchen knife and stored inside of a sealed plastic bag until the start of the experiment.
+7) On the day of the experiments a 8 cm(lenght) x 3 cm(width) x 1 cm(thickness) rectangle-shaped sample that weighed between 30 and 35 g was cut from inside of the cooked loaf using a regular kitchen knife and stored inside of a sealed plastic bag until the start of the experiments.

 <p align="center">
   <img src="../Images/sample.jpg" width="40%">